UWCNuclear/GammaCoincidence/README.md

 Now, you can look at your gamma-ray data using ***GRSISort***!

+[If you run into any sorting issues, there are sorted ROOT files attached to this repository so you finish this prac.]

 If you want to install GRSISort on your own computer, follow the instructions for Ubuntu, ROOT and GRSISort from the GitHub: https://github.com/UWCNuclear/UbuntuSetUp

 Remember that Xming has to be on to open any graphical window :-)